 6. Affiliation with the CEMS at NYU as Visiting Fellow

-For the sixth consecutive year, the Center for European and Mediterranean Studies at New York University selected Dr. Fiore as a Visiting Fellow.
-From Sept.
-2015 to Aug.
-2016 she has carried out her research projects on migration from/to Italy with the assistance of the NYU library resources and services and as part of an interdisciplinary group of scholars.
-In the course of the year, Dr. Fiore completed and published the articles “El ‘WOP’ de Raiz y las rutas ‘indocumentadas’ de la nación italiana" and “Builders, Mermaids and the Bauhaus: New Visions of the Migrant Return in Andrea Camilleri’s Maruzza Musumeci.”
+For the sixth consecutive year, the Center for European and Mediterranean Studies at New York University selected Dr. Fiore as a Visiting Fellow for the AY 2016-17.
+During her previous year of affiliation (2015-16), she has carried out her research projects on migration from/to Italy with the assistance of the NYU library resources and services and as part of an interdisciplinary group of scholars.
+More specifically, Dr. Fiore completed and published the articles “El ‘WOP’ de Raiz y las rutas ‘indocumentadas’ de la nación italiana" and “Builders, Mermaids and the Bauhaus: New Visions of the Migrant Return in Andrea Camilleri’s Maruzza Musumeci.”

 7. External Member for Dissertation Committees

 a.
 External Member for Dissertation Committee at Rutgers University (April 2016) Dr. Fiore served as external member for the Ph.D. dissertation committee of Arianna Fognani, Rutgers University.
 Her dissertation titled “Sensuous Wanderings: Urban Spaces in the Literary Imagination of Italian Writers in Alexandria, Egypt” was successfully defended in April 2016.